Enhancing Diversity, Equity and Inclusion in Your Company Culture

 These are high-stakes times: greater awareness is fostering more accountability.
 Consumers aren’t shy about calling brands out on social media for the change they believe must occur within companies.
 Your employees are stakeholders in your brand’s success, so invite them to be part of the effort to be held accountable.
 Leaders and managers can clearly share plans and goals for diversity and inclusion internally (as well as publicly) and be transparent in communicating progress.
 And, when missteps do occur, employees can be part of calling out what happened and what needs to change.

 How is your organization involving employees in your diversity and inclusion goals and initiatives?
-What are your priorities for 2021?
+Did you achieve your 2021 priorities?
+What are you goals for 2022?

 DallasHR is the third largest SHRM affiliate chapter in the nation.
 With more than 2,300 engaged HR professionals, the Chapter has been Advancing the Value of HR since 1939 through cutting-edge education, fun networking events and opportunities to share best practices with others in the field of HR.
 The Chapter powers The HRSouthwest Conference, one of the largest regional HR events in the U.S. hosting more than 2,400 attendees in Fort Worth annually.
 DallasHR events are held in both Dallas and Collin Counties.
 Visit us at dallashr.org to join or hrsouthwest.com to register and follow us at #DALLASHR, #HRSWC.